Special Events FAQ

 Please do not publicize your event if you've only filed an application form.
 Filing an application does not guarantee approval of your event.
 The application(s) and map(s) must be approved - prior to your promoting the event through distributing flyers, notifying the press, contacting the media, or promoting your event by word-of-mouth.

 How do I decide which Park will be best for a social gathering of people for celebrations, reunions, etc ?

 Parks that have shelters which can be rented are ideal for such celebrations.
 The more popular parks include: Al Lopez Park, Ballast Point Park, Copeland Park, Lowry Park, Macfarlane Park, Picnic Island Park, Water Works Park, Julian B. Lane Riverfront Park and Rowlett Park.
-For more park choices and to submit a request click here.
+More Park Choices and Submission.
 Although each of these parks have shelters you can rent, you need to determine if the park you select has enough parking to accommodate your anticipated attendance.

 If you're having a small-scale neighborhood event or a private function (like a small wedding), you may opt to use one of our smaller neighborhood parks, or ones that have gazebos.

 I want to have a moon bounce at the park in conjunction with my picnic shelter rental.
 What do I have to do?

 Moon bounces are limited to one per shelter rental and may not exceed the following dimensions (20' length, 20' width, 17' height).
 A green space fee of $27.13 is required in addition to the shelter rental fee.
 Moon bounces companies must have a current certificate insurance on file, naming the City as an additional insured.
 Moon Bounce Insurance Information.

 Do you have any other locations where I can hold a wedding or wedding reception?

 Yes, you may opt to rent the Seminole Garden Center or River Center.
 If you can't find a suitable date at either location, you can take a look at our other Community Centers.
 The Seminole Community Center is the only facility rented through the Office of Special Events.
 The other Community Centers are rented by the on-site staff at these facilities.

 How do I rent a picnic shelter?